RoughlyUnderscore/UnderscoreEnchants/CONTRIBUTING.md

 #### What should every contribution have

 1) The added code must be tested in game.
-2) That said, if a new feature can have a unit test, it should have a unit test.
+2) Having said that, if a new feature can have a unit test, it should have a unit test.
 This also applies to API implementations.
 3) The code should be as optimized as possible.
-5) If Kotlin can be used, it should be used.
+4) If Kotlin can be used, it should be used.
 While Java code is still welcome, it's frowned upon, for the project is slowly moving to fully Kotlin.

 ### Requirements
 * `Java 19`